 After meeting in Seattle, we’ll head west to the Olympic Peninsula.
 We’ll spend our first afternoon checking over our gear and getting to know one another.

-Days 2-4: Hike & Backpack in Olympic National Park
+Days 2-4: Explore Olympic National Park

 During our first three days, we’ll start with a day hike and an overnight backpacking trip in Olympic National Park, a unique and beautiful peninsula with varied topography.
 We will hike through a rain forest to an alpine lake, see distant glaciers from atop a ridge and explore the rocky shore speckled with tide pools.